verachell/YeetWords/README.md

 Usage is covered in the tutorial and wiki mentioned above, but the basic approach is:

-1. If you don't already have it, install Ruby on your machine (this is covered in the tutorial--)
+1. If you don't already have it, install Ruby on your machine (this is covered in the [quickstart tutorial](https://github.com/verachell/YeetWords/wiki/QuickStart-Tutorial)

 2. Make sure you have downloaded the ```yeetwords.rb``` file from this repository in your working directory on your computer.